 Reliability will also unquestionably be superior on the elevated line, because it will have no interference from other traffic.
-Surface light rail, even if separated from traffic, still has to interact with it at intersections, and these cause unpredictable delay as well as a much higher rate of accidents.
-Browsing Mr. Craig's report, though, I noticed alarming suggestions that the line could mix with car traffic at certain points.
-It even suggests operating in the curb lane of some streets, exposing the line to constant interference with right-turning traffic, and all the accident opportunities that this will present.
+Surface light rail, even if separated from traffic, still has to interact with it at intersections.
+These cause unpredictable delay as well as a much higher rate of crashes.
+Browsing Mr. Craig’s report, though, I noticed alarming suggestions that the line could mix with car traffic at certain points.
+It even suggests operating in the curb lane of some streets, exposing the line to constant interference with right-turning traffic, and all the crash opportunities that this will present.

 (At one point, the Portland Streetcar’s two-year construction time is cited as a reason light rail can be fast.
 This should be a screaming red flag, because it implies a common and dangerous categorical confusion between streetcar and light rail.
 The Portland Streetcar is a fine example of a local-stop, low-speed circulator, but it is, by design, slow and unreliable.
 It was also built on the cheap with more opportunity for disruption: Proper surface light rail construction requires relocating utilities from under the line so that the line doesn’t have to be shut down to access them later.
 The Portland Streetcar was built by digging barely two feet below the pavement, leaving all the utilities in place.)